Are you thinking about visiting the Ecuador Amazon? In this post, we’ll cover 8 things you should know before you visit Ecuador’s Amazon Rainforest.

 - 100,000+ species of insects

-Yasuni also holds many world records including 3 world records for woody plant species, and 4 for documented liana and tree richness.
+Yasuni also holds many world records including 3 world records for woody plant species and 4 for documented liana and tree richness.
+Learn more about Yasuni National Park in our huge guide.

 It is believed that this amazing biodiversity is due to the unique location of Yasuni.
 The park is located between the Curaray and Napo rivers, at the base of the Andes mountains, near the equator.